-A group of Bentonville locals have sat in town square every Saturday morning since August to calling for the movement of a Confederate monument located in the heart of the city.
+A group of Bentonville locals has sat in the downtown square every Saturday morning since August calling for the movement of a Confederate monument located in the heart of the city.

 The group, officially called The Shame of Bentonville, organized together to protest in the city after the 2017 Charlottesville protests, during which white supremacists protested the removal of a statue depicting confederate general Robert E. Lee.

 One of the Bentonville group leaders, Sheree Miller, said that the movement started from a petition by Ozark Indivisible, an activist group.
 The petition requested the city relocate the statue in the Bentonville square.
 It has received over 5,700 online signatures since 2017.
 “During the protest on the Bentonville Square, I was amazed that others felt the same way that I did about the monument,” Miller said.
 “For 25 years, I have lived in Benton County and hardly anyone expressed their dislike for the Confederate monument.”